 Media Advisory - Minister Lametti to Make a Funding Announcement Regarding the Revitalization of Indigenous Laws

 OTTAWA, ON, Aug.
-6, 2021 /CNW/ - The Honourable David Lametti, P.C., Q.C., Minister of Justice and Attorney General of Canada, Arif Varani, Parliamentary Secretary to the Minister of Justice, and Michael McLeod, Member of Parliament for the Northwest Territories, will make a funding announcement related to the Truth and Reconciliation Commission's Call to Action 50.
-They will be joined by Chief Edward Sangris, Yellowknives Dene First Nation.
+9, 2021 /CNW/ - The Honourable David Lametti, P.C., Q.C., Minister of Justice and Attorney General of Canada, and Ron McKinnon, Member of Parliament for Coquitlam—Port Coquitlam, British Columbia, will make a funding announcement related to the Truth and Reconciliation Commission's Call to Action 50.
+They will be joined by Councillor David Kenworthy from the Katzie First Nation.

 Date: